eddiemyers/radseq-tutorial/Install_run_ipyrad.md

-# RADseq Data Workflow for Population Genomics
+# RADseq Data Assembly using ipyrad

-This guide walks you through installing the tools, running `ipyrad` for RADseq assembly, and performing downstream population structure analyses in R.
+This guide walks you through installing and running `ipyrad` for RADseq assembly.

 ---